INS Kora

-She is equipped with 3M-24 Anti-Ship Missiles as a primary weapon, with two Strela-2M Anti-Air Missiles as defensive weapons.
+She is equipped with 3M-24 anti-ship missiles as a primary weapon, with two Strela-2M anti-air missiles as defensive weapons.

 History

 Kora was on a goodwill visit to Singapore in 2001.

 On 31 October 2014, Kora was in collision with the cargo ship MV Madeleine Rickmers in the Bay of Bengal off the coast of Vishakhapatnam.
-INS Kora participated in the 2015 SLINEX training exercises from 27 October to 1 November.
+Kora participated in the 2015 SLINEX training exercises from 27 October to 1 November.
 Kora took part in LIMA in 2017.